Plyrolith/teerex/README.md

   If the site banner displayed on the main page should be different from the title, it can be set with this parameter.

+- `description`

+  If set, this text will appear under the main page banner.

+- `logo`

+  Relative path to the logo drawn in the navigation bar.

+- `herovideo`

+  Relative path to the file for the main page full screen background video loop.

 - `copyright`

   Default site parameter; will be displayed on the footer.